andreimarcu/linx-server/README.md

 - ```-remoteuploads``` -- (optionally) enable remote uploads (/upload?url=https://...)
 - ```-nologs``` -- (optionally) disable request logs in stdout
 - ```-force-random-filename``` -- (optionally) force the use of random filenames
+- ```-custompagespath "custom_pages"``` -- (optionally) specify path to directory containing markdown pages (must end in .md) that will be added to the site navigation (this can be useful for providing contact/support information and so on).
+For example, custom_pages/My_Page.md will become My Page in the site navigation

 #### Require API Keys for uploads
 - ```-authfile path/to/authfile``` -- (optionally) require authorization for upload/delete by providing a newline-separated file of scrypted auth keys